belingud/yaicli/README.md

 ### LLM Provider Configuration

-YAICLI works with all major LLM providers.
+YAICLI works with major LLM providers.
 The default configuration is set up for OpenAI, but you can easily switch to other providers.

 Note: blank `BASE_URL` (or no `BASE_URL`) means use provider default url.